Governor McMaster activates SC National Guard to help with storm recovery - South Carolina Radio Network

-South Carolina Governor Henry McMaster has deployed the South Carolina National Guard to assist with recovery from the winter storm this week.
+Governor Henry McMaster has deployed the South Carolina National Guard to help with recovery from the winter storm this week.

-Governor McMaster authorized the national guard to put guardsmen on active duty to help recovery efforts in the areas of the state affected by the winter storm.
+McMaster authorized guardsmen to be placed on active duty for recovery efforts in the areas of the state affected by the winter storm.

 The National Guard will be sending resources to help the Highway Patrol and Department of Transportation’s efforts along the Interstate 95 corridor, which received a coating of ice Wednesday before several inches of snow.
+The ice has led to multiple crashes and disabled vehicles, snarling traffic to a crawl and even closing the interstate at times.

 “There are South Carolinians in need right now, and as always, the National Guard is ready, willing, and able to answer the call of duty and help the brave men and women at the Highway Patrol and Department of Transportation working to provide aid,” McMaster posted via Twitter.